IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 The customer onboarding to Adobe Admin Console is a prerequisite to using Adobe IMS for AEM authentication.

-As the first step, customers must have an Organization provisioned in Adobe IMS.
+As the first step, customers must have an Organization that is provisioned in Adobe IMS.
 Adobe Enterprise customers are represented as IMS Organizations in the Adobe Admin Console.
 This area is the portal used by Adobe customers to manage their product entitlements for their users and groups.

 After a customer exists as an IMS Organization, they have to configure their system as summarized in the following: